When you choose the Operating System for your Virtual Desktop, you can pick from a limited list of OS templates that have been heavily tested by us.

 - make sure to have always 10% of free disk space

-- uninstall recent OS updates (and avoid major OS upgrade to a new version as this could break the compatibility with our virtual environment)
+- uninstall recent OS updates (and avoid major OS upgrades to a new version as this could break the compatibility with our virtual environment)

 - avoid automatic OS updates as they may trigger a system reboot

 - try remembering what you changed before you started experiencing issues and restore the previous state